allen-cell-animated/simularium-lambdas/README.md

     This will create a new AWS Lambda named [function] from a file with the name [function] inside the scripts directory, given the AWS IAM account ID [iam].

+4. `make add-layers function=xxx`

+    This will add the SciPy, Pandas, and Simulariumio layers (the latest published version) to the Lambda function named [function].

 7. `make invoke-lambda function=xxx`

     This will call an AWS Lambda function named [function] for testing.